It Was a Short Summer, Charlie Brown (soundtrack)

-It Was a Short Summer, Charlie Brown: Original Soundtrack Recording is a soundtrack album by American jazz pianist Vince Guaraldi released on July 5, 2024, in the U.S. by Lee Mendelson Film Productions.
+It Was a Short Summer, Charlie Brown: Original Soundtrack Recording is a soundtrack album by American jazz pianist Vince Guaraldi released on July 5, 2024 in the U.S. by Lee Mendelson Film Productions.

 It is the soundtrack album to the summer camp-themed Peanuts television special of the same name first broadcast on the CBS network on September 27, 1969.

 Background

-In the years following producer Lee Mendelson death in December 2019, his family began reviewing archival materials related to the Peanuts television specials.
-During the COVID-19 pandemic lockdown period, the Mendelsons located a number of previously unreleased analog session tapes recorded by composer Vince Guaraldi.
-Among these were tapes for It Was a Short Summer, Charlie Brown, including music cues by Guaraldi and orchestrations by John Scott Trotter, as well as alternate takes.
+During the COVID-19 pandemic lockdown period, particularly in the years following Lee Mendelson's death, the Mendelsons located a number of previously unreleased analog session tapes recorded by Vince Guaraldi.
+Among these were tapes for It Was a Short Summer, Charlie Brown, including music cues by Guaraldi, orchestrations by John Scott Trotter, and alternate takes.

-Upon discovery, the session tapes were reportedly well preserved and included complete takes with detailed labeling, facilitating efficient post-production.
+Upon discovery, the session tapes were well preserved and included complete takes with detailed labeling.
 These materials, originally recorded in monaural (the final Peanuts television soundtrack to be recorded in this format), had long been presumed lost.
-The ¼-inch master tapes were subsequently digitized by Deluxe Entertainment Services, transferred at 192 kHz/24-bit resolution to preserve the integrity of the original recordings.
+The ¼-inch master tapes were digitized by Deluxe Entertainment Services, transferred at 192 kHz/24-bit resolution to preserve the integrity of the original recordings.

 Recording

-The soundtrack for It Was a Short Summer, Charlie Brown was recorded over two days, September 11–12, 1969.
-The sessions occurred simultaneously with Guaraldi's work on the Peanuts feature film A Boy Named Charlie Brown and his final studio album Alma-Ville (1969).
+The soundtrack for It Was a Short Summer, Charlie Brown was recorded over two days (September 11–12, 1969).
+The sessions occurred with Guaraldi's work on the Peanuts feature film A Boy Named Charlie Brown and his final studio album Alma-Ville.
 Many of the same musicians contributed to all three projects, lending a stylistic consistency across Guaraldi's late-1960s output.

 The Short Summer recordings were completed under a tight schedule, as the special was set to premiere that same month.
-Guaraldi's ensemble for the special consisted of ten musicians, a notable expansion from the smaller combos used in earlier Peanuts scores.
-This decet featured prominent West Coast jazz artists, including trumpeters Conte Candoli and Pete Candoli, trombonist Frank Rosolino, saxophonist Pete Christlieb, woodwind player William Hood, guitarist Herb Ellis, bassist Monty Budwig, drummer Jack Sperling, and percussionist Victor Feldman.
+Guaraldi's ensemble for the special consisted of ten musicians, an expansion from the smaller combos used in earlier Peanuts scores.
+This decet featured trumpeters Conte Candoli and Pete Candoli, trombonist Frank Rosolino, saxophonist Pete Christlieb, woodwind player William Hood, guitarist Herb Ellis, bassist Monty Budwig, drummer Jack Sperling, and percussionist Victor Feldman.

-Conductor and arranger John Scott Trotter returned to oversee orchestration, maintaining his long-standing collaboration with the Mendelson-Guaraldi team.
-His contributions provided structural cohesion across cues, particularly in more elaborate arrangements requiring brass and woodwind integration.
+Conductor and arranger John Scott Trotter returned to oversee orchestration.
+His contributions provided cohesion across cues, particularly in elaborate arrangements needing brass and woodwind.